danyelaristizabal/Extreme-TicTacToe/README.md

 # Extreme-TicTacToe
-Multiplatform Xamarin game TicTacToe with support of 9x9 games.
+Multiplatform Xamarin game TicTacToe with support for 9x9 games.